 The single speed setting – pulse – makes this appliance simple to use.
 This way you can achieve the most desirable results or the most ideal uniformity without worrying about differing speeds yielding drastically different end products.
 The unit itself is rather heavy, but this makes it stable when processing loads that use the entire bowl.
 The blades sit quite close to the bottom of the bowl, which adds to its processing efficiency, particularly when incorporating dough or sauce ingredients.

-The Cuisinart Custom 14 comes with an incredibly large feeding chute – one of the largest of all the appliances we tested.
+The Cuisinart Custom 14-Cup DFP-14BCNY processor comes with an incredibly large feeding chute – one of the largest of all the appliances we tested.
 In some cases, it can accommodate a full potato.
 In our testing, the feeding tube worked well with large quantities of food or items large in size.
 The pusher assembly consists of two parts, with a small and removable clear pusher and a central feed tube, which means you can continuously feed ingredients while processing.

-This food processor’s manufacturer, Cuisinart, offers warranties on the individual pieces as well as the motor itself.
+Cuisinart Custom 14-Cup DFP-14BCNY processor has a warranty on the individual pieces as well as the motor itself.
 The motor is protected by a five-year warranty.
 While this is not as long as several other products we reviewed, it is still a sufficient in duration to allow for product flaws to be discovered and addressed.
 The entire unit is also covered by a three-year warranty, which covers all individual parts such as the bowl, blades and wiring.

 Throughout our tests of processing foods of varying toughness, we found the Cuisinart Custom 14 to be the best food processor from a performance standpoint.
 It consistently produced highly-uniform results, whether it was shredded cheese or diced potatoes.
 A common issue among many other appliances is a final large chunk of food that the processor just can’t seem to reduce.
 This device rarely had the same issue due to the design of the cutting bowl, blade and disks.
 Its performance, combined with a simple design and ease of cleaning, makes this one of the most ideal machines for processing foods.